Noterik/NoterikDataVisualizations/README.md

 $("#wordcloud").ntkWordcloud({setting: 'settingValue'})
 ```

-Examples can be found in the /examples folder and should run without a webserver.
+Examples can be found in the /examples folder and can be run without a webserver.

 ##Wordcloud (jQuery.ntkWordcloud.js)